 a.
 Any major subdivision which proposes the creation of a private road or private extension of a public road shall be required to meet the design improvement standards for private roads as provided in article VII of this chapter.
-After August 1, 2024 all roads created or extended by subdivision shall be privately created, owned and maintained unless a fee is paid annually to the Department of Public Works.
-Any minor subdivision that proposes the creation or extension of a private road shall be required to meet design improvement standards as provided in Article VII of this chapter to the satisfaction of the building official and department of public works.
+After August 1, 2024 all roads created or extended by subdivision shall be privately created and maintained.
+Any major subdivision that proposes the creation or extension of a private road shall be required to meet design improvement standards as provided in Article VII of this chapter to the satisfaction of the building official and department of public works.

 b.
-In major subdivisions, the board may require a road right-of-way width of 50 feet if it is determined by the board that the potential for additional development on adjacent property exists and that access through the major subdivision to such adjacent property is necessary or desirable.
+In major subdivisions, the board may require a road width of 50 feet if it is determined by the board that the potential for additional development on adjacent property exists and that access through the major subdivision to such adjacent property is necessary or desirable.

 c.
-In major subdivisions, the board may require that every \\\ feet a road right-of-way width of \\\\ feet is provided as a turnaround for emergency vehicles.
+In major subdivisions, the board may require that every feet a road width of feet is provided as a turnaround for emergency vehicles.